6th Brigade (Australia): Post war

 In 1948, the CMF was re-raised and the 6th Brigade, under the command of Brigadier Selwyn Porter, was allocated to 3rd Division along with the 4th and 9th Brigades.
 By April 1953, it was part of Southern Command.
 In the immediate period, the 6th Brigade consisted of the 38th, 58th/32nd and 12th/40th Battalions.

 Between 1960 and 1965, the Australian Army briefly adopted the Pentropic divisional structure.
 During this time brigade formations were discontinued, although their headquarters units remained in many cases, to improve the flow of information.
 Following the decision to return to the traditional triangular divisional structure in 1965, the brigade formations were re-adopted, albeit with the designation of task forces rather than brigades, as it was felt that the later term was too "rigid".
 As a result, the 6th Brigade was known for a time as the 6th Task Force.
 In early 1982, however, the designation of brigade was readopted.

 The Ready Reserve Scheme was established in 1991 and the brigade was re-organised around this scheme, forming a combined arms element based in Queensland consisting of roughly 3,719 personnel incorporating the 6th Battalion, Royal Australian Regiment, 8th/9th Battalion, Royal Australian Regiment, 49th Battalion, Royal Queensland Regiment, 'A' Squadron, 4th Cavalry Regiment, 139th Signals Regiment, 1st Field Regiment and the 6th Brigade Administrative Support Battalion.
 At this time, the 3rd Division was disbanded and the 6th Brigade was re-allocated to the 2nd Division.
 Later, in 1996, after the decision was made to discontinue the Ready Reserve Scheme, the 6th Brigade was disbanded, and its units were merged with others and reallocated to the 7th Brigade.

-Current role
+CS & ISTAR brigade

 The 6th Brigade was re-raised on 1 March 2010 to command the Army's CS & ISTAR units.
 Its headquarters is located at Victoria Barracks, Sydney and it forms part of the Army's Forces Command.
 For a period, the brigade commanded the Army's Regional Force Surveillance Units, but these were later reorganized as direct command units under 2nd Division headquarters.
 On 2 October 2018, the 1st Military Police Battalion transitioned from the 17th Brigade to align it with other theatre-level combat support capabilities that were already under the command of the 6th Brigade.

-The 6th Brigade's current constituent units are:
+The 20th Regiment, Royal Australian Artillery was transferred from the 6th Brigade to the 16th Aviation Brigade in 2022.

+As of 2023 the 6th Brigade consisted of: